Protect yourself and your loved ones from respiratory viruses this fall and winter.

 What if I do get sick?

 Symptoms of the flu, RSV, COVID-19 and the common cold are similar and may include fever, cough and shortness of breath.
 Because these symptoms are similar, it can be difficult to distinguish between illnesses caused by respiratory viruses.
-To diagnose a potential case, a diagnostic test is the best way to determine the type of infection.
+A diagnostic test is the best way to determine the type of infection in a potential case.

 If you have flu or COVID-19 symptoms, it’s important to get tested at the onset of symptoms and get treated as soon as possible.
-Getting tested early ensures you can take available therapeutics for COVID-19 and the flu to help prevent severe infection and shorten the length of symptoms.
+Getting tested early ensures you can take available therapeutics to help prevent severe infection and shorten the length of symptoms.

 Flu tests can be administered by your health care provider.
 COVID-19 tests are available from your provider and also are widely available at your local pharmacy and other retailers.